intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 Quantization is widely used to compress models to lower precision which not only reduces the model size but also accelerates inference speed.
 BigDL-Nano provides `Trainer.quantize()` API for users to quickly obtain a quantized model with accuracy control by specifying a few arguments.
 Intel Neural Compressor (INC) and Post-training Optimization Tools (POT) from OpenVINO toolkit are enabled as options.
 At the meantime, runtime acceleration is also included directly in quantization pipeline when using accelerator='onnxruntime'/'openvino' so you don't have to run `Trainer.trace` before quantization.

 To use INC as your quantization engine, you can choose accelerator as None or 'onnxruntime'.
 Otherwise, accelerator='openvino' means using OpenVINO POT to do quantization.

+By default, `Trainer.quantize()` doesn't search the tuning space and returns the fully-quantized model without considering the accuracy drop.
+If you need to search quantization tuning space for a model with accuracy control, you'll have to specify a few arguments to define the tuning space.
+More instructions in [Quantization with Accuracy control](#quantization-with-accuracy-control)

 ### Quantization using Intel Neural Compressor
 By default, Intel Neural Compressor is not installed with BigDL-Nano.
 So if you determine to use it as your quantization backend, you'll need to install it first:
 ```shell